florentgiovannone/SEB-Project-4-front-end/ReadMe.md

 ## Technologies Used
 - Frontend: Developed using React.js with a router on the main app for building the user interface.
-- CSS: Utilized a hybrid approach with Bulma as the framework along with some custom CSS.
+- CSS: Utilised a hybrid approach with Bulma as the framework along with some custom CSS.
 - Backend: Built the API using Flask, SQLAlchemy, and Marshmallow.

 ## Brief
-The objective of this project was to build a React application using our own API with PostgreSQL and Python that I learned during my classes.
+The objective of this project was to build a React application using our own API with PostgreSQL and Python that I learned during my lectures.

-### Front End
+### Frontend
 This involved API fetching, routing, and mapping, selecting only what was needed from the API.
 The document structure had to use different components with router and routes on the main app.

-### Back End
+### Backend
 I built the back end using Flask Python.
 - **Model**: This is where all our models and schemas are located, and where I defined the mandatory elements required to create a new entry.
 - **Controller**: This is where I implemented all our functions depending on what actions I wanted the user to perform (e.g., create an account, add a new wine, or just log in).
 I also included all our routes in our controllers.